RenderToolbox/mexximp/README.md

 # mexximp

-Matlab MEX-function wrapper for Assimp.
+Matlab [mex-function](http://www.mathworks.com/help/matlab/apiref/mexfunction.html) wrapper for [Assimp](http://www.assimp.org/) tool.

 mexximp is a Matlab interface to the [Assimp](http://www.assimp.org/) tool.
 You can import scenes using the Assimp importer, read and modify scene contents, create scenes from scratch, and export scenes using the Assimp exporter